Super-diffusion and crossover from diffusive to anomalous transport in a one-dimensional system: Introduction

 In this paper, we study anomalous transport in a simple model defined on a one dimensional lattice of size $N$.
 Each lattice site contains a `volume' variable $\eta_i,$ that evolves according to

-for $i=1,2,...,N$, where $V(\eta)=\frac{k_o}{2}\eta^2$ with $k_o>0$.
-We consider periodic as well as open boundary conditions in different situations, details of which will be provided in the particular sections.
-The stochastic exchange terms represent exchanging the variables across a bond at random with rate $\gamma$.
+for $i=1,2,...,N$, where $V(\eta)=\frac{k_o}{2}\eta^2$ with $k_o>0$. \bluew{The second line in the above equation represents stochastic exchange between $\eta$ variables across a bond with rate $\gamma$, independently for each bond $\{i,i+1\}$.} We consider periodic as well as open boundary conditions in different situations, details of which will be provided in the particular sections.
 This model was first introduced in \cite{bernardin2012anomalous} and was called ``harmonic chain with volume exchange'' (HCVE) system in ~\cite{kundu2018anomalous}.
-The stochastic exchange terms are added to the dynamics to make the system posses good ergodic properties such that the system reach a thermal equilibrium state by itself.
+The stochastic exchange terms are added to the dynamics to make the system posses good ergodic properties such that the system in the limit of large size reaches an invariant state.
 It is easy to see that this model has two globally conserved quantities, namely the total `volume' $\sum_i \eta_i$ and total energy $\sum_i V(\eta_i)$ which yields two conservation equations for the corresponding locally conserved fields, again namely `volume' density field and energy density field.
-Previously this model was shown to exhibit anomalous energy transport in the non-equilibrium steady state (NESS) \cite{bernardin2012anomalous, spohn2015nonlinear, kundu2018anomalous} and super-diffusion of space-time correlation in close system set-up (i.e. not connected to reservoirs)\cite{spohn2015nonlinear, bernardin20163}.
+Previously this model was shown to exhibit anomalous energy transport in the non-equilibrium steady state \cite{bernardin2012anomalous, spohn2015nonlinear, kundu2018anomalous} and super-diffusion of space-time correlation in close system set-up (i.e. not connected to reservoirs)\cite{spohn2015nonlinear, bernardin20163}.